interface Stream<T>

 foldStream

-Returns a Stream containing the values resulting from applying the given the given next
+Returns a Stream containing the values resulting from applying the given the given next function to a current state (initially the given init value), and the next Stream value, and returning the new state.

-value), and the next Stream value, and returning the new state.Definition
+foldStreamnext function to a current state (initially the given init value), and the next Stream value, and returning the new state.Definition

-foldStream<R>(init: OptLazy<R>, next: (current: R, value: T, index: number, halt: () => void) => R):
+foldStream<R>(init: OptLazy<R>, next: (current: R, value: T, index: number, halt: () => void) => R): Stream<R>;

 Type parameters

-Name | Description |
+| Name | Description |

-R | the resulting element type |
+| R | the resulting element type |

 Parameters

-Name | Type | Description |
+| Name | Type | Description |

 init | OptLazy<R> | the initial result/state value |

-next | (current: R, value: T, index: number, halt: () => void) => R | a function taking the parameters below and returning the new result/state value - current: the current result/state value, initially init .- value: the next Stream value - index: the index of the given value - halt: a function that, if called, ensures that no new elements are passed |
+next | (current: R, value: T, index: number, halt: () => void) => R | a function taking the parameters below and returning the new result/state value - current: the current result/state value, initially init.- value: the next Stream value - index: the index of the given value - halt: a function that, if called, ensures that no new elements are passed |

 console.log(